 Diagnostic error messages indicate that a problem exists; they are not intended to be used to identify a failing part.
-Troubleshooting and servicing of complex problems that are indicated by error messages should be performed by trained service personnel.

 Sometimes the first error to occur causes additional errors.
 In this case, the server displays more than one error message.
 Always follow the suggested action instructions for the first error message that appears.